- Facts about skin cancer

 Facts about skin cancer

 - Skin cancers are divided into two main types: melanoma and non-melanoma

 - Non-melanoma skin cancer is the most common cancer in Ireland, with melanoma being the fourth most common

 - The number of people diagnosed rises each year

-- More men than women are diagnosed with skin cancer
+- More men than women are diagnosed with non-melanoma skin cancer

 - Being SunSmart is vital to preventing skin cancer